 About the Homecoming Project

-- Utilize care coordination to introduce participants to other partner agencies/support relationships with an eye towards expanding the participant’s circle of trusted advisors and mentors.
+- Introduce participants to other partner agencies/support relationships with an eye toward expanding participant’s circle of trusted advisors and mentors

-The Community Navigator should have at least 2 years of work experience in direct service with the reentry population and justice-involved individuals.
+- The Community Navigator should have at least 2 years of work experience in direct service with the reentry population and justice-involved individuals.

 - Excellent verbal and written communication skills.